danielhodeta/succinct-col-compress/README.md

 # succinct-col-compress

 This program splits a given file into columns and compresses each column.
+It assumes that the file is metadata of 12 columns.

 **Usage**